-Lake Geneva Trail is a 20.7 mile lightly trafficked loop trail located near Lake Geneva, WI that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from March until September.
+Lake Geneva Trail is a 20.7 mile lightly trafficked loop trail located near Lake Geneva, Wisconsin that offers scenic views and is good for all skill levels.
+The trail is primarily used for hiking and walking and is best used from March until September.

 Directions from Lake Geneva, WI: Take County 120 south for several miles to reach state park entrance.
 (Other trail entrances with parking areas are located lakeside in the towns of Fonana, Williams Bay, and Flatiron Park in Lake Geneva.)

 I walk this entire trail once or twice a year. very enjoyable!

 My husband and I did the whole lake over labor day.
 We walked it in 8.02 hours ( see map my run) LOVED every minute.
 Pretty easy for most part, some challenging parts.
 We try and do this once a year!

 Loved it... few feet from the lake and McMansions on the other side of you.
 Awesome residents plant beautiful vegetation.
 Great for all levels!